novnc/noVNC/docs/API.md

 from `RFB.capabilities`.
 The `detail` property is an `Object` with the property `capabilities` containing the new value of `RFB.capabilities`.

-#### pointerlock
+#### inputlock

-The `pointerlock` event is fired when the state of the canvas' Pointer Lock has changed, either because it has successfully acquired the lock and will have full control of the mouse pointer, or because the lock was released by the user pressing the ESC key or performing a browser-specific gesture.
-The `detail` property is an `Object` with the property `pointerlock` containing whether the lock is currently held or not.
+The `inputlock` event is fired after a request to acquire an input lock or whenever the state of the canvas' input lock has changed, the latter typically occurs because the lock was released by the user pressing the ESC key or performing a browser-specific gesture.
+The `detail` property is an `Object` with the property `pointer` containing whether the Pointer Lock is currently held or not.

 #### RFB.disconnect()